My sales manager and I were on the interstate on the way to visit a prospect who he’d been trying to close for a long, long time.

 My plan was to learn everything I could about web design and development.

-A couple years earlier I started to learn web development as a hobby, rekindling my interest in coding that I had as a kid.
-Since I’d already been working web development and had built a few sites already, I was intrigued to see how people were doing business online and doing well with it.
+A couple years before that afternoon interstate trip to make that sales call I decided I needed to start learning web development.
+At first it was just a hobby, but it rekindled my interest in coding that I had as a kid.
+Since I’d already been working web development and had built a few small sites already, I was intrigued to see how people were doing business online and doing well with it.

 I knew that not only could I earn a living designing and building websites, but I could take care of my family doing it.